mercedes-benz/kafka-integration-samples/kafka-sample/golang/README.md

 How to use
 ----------

-In order to use the sample please change the following parameters.
+In order to use the sample, please substitute the following parameters with those you have received via secure email.

 ```go
 package main